 Since 1920, The National Federation of State High School Associations (NFHS) has led the development of education-based interscholastic sports and activities.
 It provides a variety of program initiatives that reach 18,500 high schools and over 11 million students involved in athletic and activity programs.
 The NFHS offers the option of credit in the form of Continuing Education Units (CEUs) to coaches who have completed NFHS courses.

-The National Soccer Coaches Association of America is the largest coaches’ organization in the United States.
+The United Soccer Coaches association is the largest coaches’ organization in the United States.
 Founded in 1941, it has grown to include more than 30,000 members.
-The NSCAA provides coaching education through a nationwide program of clinics and week-long courses, teaching more than 4,000 soccer coaches each year.
-The NSCAA has developed a partnership with the United States Sports Academy to offer Continuing Education Units (CEUs) for candidates who have successfully completed selected NSCAA courses.
+The USC provides coaching education through a nationwide program of clinics and week-long courses, teaching more than 4,000 soccer coaches each year.
+The USC has developed a partnership with the United States Sports Academy to offer Continuing Education Units (CEUs) for candidates who have successfully completed selected USC courses.

 Established in 1928, the National Wrestling Coaches Association (NWCA) is a professional organization dedicated to serve and provide leadership for the advancement of all levels of the sport of wrestling with primary emphasis on scholastic and collegiate wrestling programs.
 As a CEU provider partner, the Academy offers CEUs to NWCA members who have completed certain NWCA coaching development courses.